Disha-Kundalwal/Case-Study-COVID-19-/README.md

 ## 📊 Key Insights

-Global Trend: COVID-19 cases rose exponentially in early 2020 and peaked again in late 2020–early 2021, reflecting major global waves of infection.
+COVID-19 cases rose sharply in early 2020, with major global peaks in late 2020 and early 2021.

-Regional Impact: The United States, India, and Brazil recorded the highest cumulative confirmed cases and deaths, indicating prolonged and widespread outbreaks.
+The US, India, and Brazil had the highest confirmed cases and deaths.

-Mortality Rates: Italy, the UK, and Brazil exhibited the highest average death rates during 2020, suggesting early healthcare strain and higher disease severity.
+Italy, the UK, and Brazil showed the highest death rates in 2020.

-Recovery Trends: Countries like Australia and Canada maintained strong recovery rates, with Australia showing more efficient case management and resolution.

-Daily Surges: Italy faced the sharpest early surge in daily new cases (March 2020), while Germany’s peaks appeared later but were smaller due to better containment.

-Provincial Variation: Within Canada, death rates varied across provinces, with Quebec and Ontario showing higher mortality due to population density and outbreak clusters.

-US-Specific Insights: The United States saw two major mortality waves — mid-2020 and early 2021 — followed by improving recovery ratios as vaccination increased.

-Global Recovery vs Deaths: Across countries such as South Africa, recoveries consistently outpaced deaths, highlighting improved medical response and adaptation over time.
+Australia had better recovery outcomes compared to Canada.

+Italy faced the earliest and highest single-day surge in Europe.

+In Canada, provinces like Quebec and Ontario saw higher death rates.

+The US experienced two major waves, with improved recovery after vaccination began.

+South Africa showed high recovery rates and lower mortality overall.

-Monthly Trends: Aggregated monthly data revealed synchronized global peaks in infection and death rates around late 2020, followed by gradual stabilization in 2021.
+Monthly data revealed synchronized global peaks and later stabilization.

-Technical Insight: The project demonstrates the value of Python-based data cleaning, transformation, and visualization in uncovering real-world health insights from large-scale datasets.
+Demonstrates how Python-based data analysis reveals real-world health insights.

+##💡 Usefulness of This Analysis

+Helps understand the global spread and progression of COVID-19 through real data.

+Provides insights into recovery, death, and infection trends across different countries.

+Supports data-driven decision-making for public health and policy planning.

+Demonstrates practical Python skills in data cleaning, transformation, and visualization.

+Acts as a case study for learning time-series and exploratory data analysis (EDA).

+Highlights how data analysis can uncover patterns in large-scale health datasets.